tsugiproject/tsugi-build/cloudflare/README.md

 Page Rules
 ----------

-You get three free page rules in CloudFlare - here are some recommended settings.
+You get three free page rules in Cloudflare - here are some recommended settings.
-We give extra protection to the admin URLs, and in effect turn off CloudFlare for two pages that function like APIs.
+We give extra protection to the admin URLs, and in effect turn off Cloudflare for two pages that function like APIs.

     *.dj4e.com/tsugi/admin